Shafaqsy/Kickstarter-analysis/README.md

 # Kickstarter-analysis
 performing analysis on Kickstarter data to uncover trends.
 ## Overview of Project:
 The purpose of this project is to summarize the data by creating line chart.
-This project is to help Louise find easily the theater outcomes by Launched date and outcomes based on goals by looking at the pivot table and graphs.
-This project is be able to visually process outcomes at a glance will be very useful for Louise.
-The line charts is the quickest way to analyse data without looking at numbers in our table or going through the whole kickstarter sheet.
+This also help Louise find easily the theater outcomes by Launched date and outcomes based on goals by looking at the pivot table and graphs.
+This visually process outcomes at a glance will be very useful for her past campaigns..
+This would help her excute future campaigns that will yeild successful results.
 ## ANALYSIS
 # Analysis of outcomes based on launch date:
 First, I created a pivot table for theater outcomes by launch date.
 Click on Insert and then click pivot table.
 Select the range and choose a new work sheet to create a pivot table.
 I filtered the parent category and years.
 Outcomes in my column, months in my rows and outcomes in my value.
 Chooses a descending order for my row label by clicking the arrow on row labels.